-Rock Candy Sales: Enjoy this old-fashioned candy.
+Rock candy sales: Enjoy this old-fashioned candy.

-Bookbinding and Paper Marbling: John Bielik is an itinerant artisan, instructor and living history interpreter.
+Bookbinder: John Bielik is an itinerant artisan, instructor and living history interpreter.
 John's paper and products are featured in the shops at Colonial Williamsburg and the Atheneum at Historic New Harmony.

 Tinsmith: Jeff Goris will be showcasing the art of tinsmithing.
 “All that shiny tin and the steady tap-tap of the mallet naturally invite curiosity.
 Visitors are intrigued how a Tinsmith can turn a piece of flat metal into a three-dimensional object,” said Goris.

 Oxen: Mark Hufford will be bringing two oxen, Carter and Percy, to demonstrate the important role oxen played throughout history in the western expansion and in the Indiana and Kentucky territories.
 He will demonstrate how to yoke the oxen, how they respond to commands and how they were used to help clear the land using forestry tools.

 Oculus: Jim Buchanan, an artist from Scotland, converted this pioneer cabin in New Harmony into a camera obscura – a walk-in pinhole camera.

 Candle Dipper: People in the early 1800s made candles from the tallow or animal fat in a hand dipped process.

 Weaver: Peggy Taylor first learned to weave in 1976 in New Harmony, Indiana.
 Today, Peggy creates work from linen, cotton and wool, often spinning wool yarn from the fleece of her own flock of Shetland sheep.